-On the Eve of Abolition is an original, bilingual (Spanish-English), multimedia, and mask/puppet theater performance by Papel Machete.
-The story is about the last day of the last prison in transnational liberated lands of what used to be known as the U.S. and Mexico after a movement of abolitionists have created the conditions to end the prison industrial complex.
-The play is set in 2047 and imagines abolition camps, formerly incarcerated people, families, and organizers outside of the prisons, and from within, prisoners organized in this final moment to end all prisons.
+On the Eve of Abolition is an original, bilingual (Spanish-English), multimedia and mask/puppet theater performance by Papel Machete.
+The story is set in 2047 on the last day of the last prison in transnational liberated lands of Southern North America.
+A movement of abolitionists have created the conditions to end the prison industrial complex.
+There are abolition camps, formerly incarcerated people, families, and organizers outside, and from within, prisoners organized in this final moment to end all prisons.

 The play is a radical imaginary sci-fi story based on current conditions in the U.S. and Puerto Rico.
 We use rod, tabletop and shadow puppets, masks, miniature sets, pop-ups, stop-motion, and video projection to create an immersive experience for the audience.
 Learn more about the making of On the Eve of Abolition on our Creative Process page.